Chronic Pain, CRPS, RSD and Pete Egoscue the Author of “Pain Free”

 If it helps you to organize your E-cise program into exercises that depend on your activity, you can group them into sitting E-cises or standing E-cises.
 Look at these different body positions so you can choose the E-cises you need: Lying on your side, lying on your stomach, lying on your back, kneeling, sitting and standing.
 As you can see, the exercises you select are dependent on what you are doing.

-Many individuals with CRPS or RSD have contacted me mentioning that they did the Egoscue E-cises regularly and found it beneficial.
-With CRPS or RSD, the limb that was injured may continue to show several symptoms, such as swelling or edema, a whitening or a purpling of the skin and extreme sensitivity to unusual stimuli.
-When one of our limbs hurts, we have a natural tendency to limit the movement of the injured area which can lead to stress on other areas of the body.
-Some people felt that doing the Egoscue method helped to bring their body back into balance, which helped them with their overall pain and reduced the level of sensitivity they experienced.
-Check out the book Pain Free
+Many individuals with CRPS or RSD have contacted me, mentioning that they regularly performed the Egoscue exercises and found them beneficial.
+With CRPS or RSD, the limb that was injured may continue to show several symptoms, such as swelling or edema, a whitening or a purpling of the skin, and extreme sensitivity to unusual stimuli.
+When one of our limbs hurts, we have a natural tendency to limit the movement of the injured area, which can lead to stress on other areas of the body.
+Some people found that the Egoscue method helped bring their body back into balance, which in turn alleviated their overall pain and reduced the level of sensitivity they experienced.

 One thought on “Chronic Pain, CRPS, RSD and Pete Egoscue the Author of “Pain Free””